hall-lab/speedseq/README.md

 * [speedseq somatic](#speedseq-somatic) - Run FreeBayes on a tumor/normal pair of BAM files
 * [speedseq sv](#speedseq-sv) - Run LUMPY on one or more BAM files, with optional breakend genotyping and read-depth calculation.

+These modules operate independently of each other and produce universal output formats that are compatible with external tools.
+SpeedSeq modules can also run on BAM alignments that were produced outside of the SpeedSeq framework. .
+However, structural variant detection on BAM files generated outside of SpeedSeq will be slower due to two unique features of `speedseq align`.
+First, our alignment uses SAMBLASTER to automatically extract split and discordant reads for SV detection.
+While the `speedseq sv` module will internally extract split and discordant reads from regular BAM files, it takes much longer due to obligate name-sorting of the BAM file.
+Secondly, structural variant genotyping is much faster on BAM files processed by SAMBLASTER due to the addition of mate CIGAR and mate mapping quality tags.
+In the absence of these tags, SVTyper must jump to each read’s mate position in the BAM file, which greatly increases run time.

 ### speedseq align
 `speedseq align` converts paired-end FASTQ sequences to a duplicate-marked, sorted, indexed BAM file that can be processed with other SpeedSeq modules.